XuChenCatkin/NLP_project/modification.md

 3. adding the parser/unified python file that can run directly.
 4. test file and Jupyter notebooks for explaining
 5. Requirements
+6. graph enhance logic, add distance as a parameters and ablation on the dist.